JACart2/docker_files/README.md

 ## Manual Clean Up
 - `docker rm <Container id or name>`  :  Remove specified container
 - `docker rmi <Image id or name>`     :  Remove specified image

-## Notes about manual Building
-Manually start the container and connect to a terminal in it using the above commands. cd to dev_ws/src
-`colcon build --symlink-install`
-`source install/setup.bash`
-Builds it manually -- it is not always built or sourced due to the nature of docker compose Try this if you feel like your edits aren't affecting the docker.